efeojar/openvas/README.md

 4. Once the VM is created, copy the public IP and RDP into the machine.
 5. After logging in, make the VM vulnerable:
 * Disable the Windows Firewall
-* Gather up some Old Software
+* Gather up some Old Software from Google
 * Install an Old Version of FireFox: Firefox Setup 97.0b5
 * Install an Old Version of VLC Player: vlc-1.1.7-win32
 * Install an Old Version of Adobe Reader: 10.0_AdbeRdr1000_en_US_1_
 * Restart the VM.

-# Configure OpenVAS to Perform First Unauthenticated Scan against our Vulnerable VM
+# Configure OpenVAS to Perform the First Unauthenticated Scan against our Vulnerable VM
 <img width="1657" alt="Screenshot 2023-11-07 at 10 14 00 PM" src="https://github.com/efeojar/openvas/assets/66268247/701862a3-02ef-4e25-91a6-0d6fe67cf648">

 1. Login to OpenVAS with the login details and URL given when you SSH into OpenVasb and navigate to Assets > Hosts > New Host.